SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 in OrdinaryDiffEq.jl which is recommended for general uses (i.e. use `DP5` instead of `ExplicitRK` with `tableau=constructDormandPrince()`).
 However, these serve as a good method for comparing between tableaus and understanding the pros/cons of the methods.
-Implemented are every published tableau (that I know exist).
+Implemented are every published tableau (that I know exists).
 Note that user-defined tableaus also are accepted.
 To see how to define a tableau, checkout the [premade tableau source code](https://github.com/JuliaDiffEq/DiffEqDevTools.jl/blob/master/src/ode_tableaus.jl).
 Tableau docstrings should have appropriate citations (if not, file an issue).